 Then, they can get down to work and hit the targets you set.

-Avoid using tools that track your employees’ time to the minute, or that take screenshots of what they’re working on at intervals throughout the day.
-Your team won’t feel trusted and it’ll lower productivity, rather than increase it.
+Avoid using tools that track your employees’ time to the minute or take screenshots of their work at intervals throughout the day.
+Your remote team won’t feel trusted, and it’ll lower productivity rather than increase it.

-With a results-based work environment, you won’t need to micromanage your team and they’ll be glad to see that you trust them to get their work done to a high standard.
+With a results-based work environment, you won’t need to micromanage your remote working team, and they’ll be glad to see that you trust them to get their work done to a high standard.

-One issue with remote work is that your team may find it harder to separate their work and home life.
+One issue with remote work is that your team may struggle to separate their work and home life.
+Remote working teams often end up working more because they don’t need to waste time commuting.

 If your team gets burnt out, they’ll be unmotivated and unlikely to do their best work.

-To counter this, we’d recommend that you actively encourage your team to take time off and stay away from their work in the evenings and weekends, where possible.
+To counter this, we recommend you actively encourage your remote working team to take time off and stay away from their work in the evenings and weekends, where possible.

 It’s easier to prevent burnout than to recover from it.

-You want everyone on your team to feel included and part of something bigger.
+You want everyone on your remote working team to feel included and part of something bigger.

-It helps keep everyone motivated, and a good culture is vital to employee retention.
+It helps keep everyone motivated; a good culture is vital to employee retention.

-A significant pain point for remote teams is the ability to build company culture.
+A significant pain point for remote teams is building company culture.

 There are a few ways you can approach this.